HISTORIC NURSING AFFILIATE AGREEMENT BETWEEN SOUTHERN UNIVERSITY AT SHREVEPORT ANDSOUTHERN UNIVERSITY IN BATON ROUGE TO IMPLEMENT A 100% ONLINE RN-BSN PROGRAM

 On Thursday June 23, 2022, at 5:45 P.M officials from Southern University and A&M College (SUBR) and Southern

-University at Shreveport (SUSLA) will sign an affiliation agreement between the respective nursing and allied health
+University at Shreveport (SUSLA) signed an affiliation agreement between the respective nursing and allied health

 programs of both institutions.
 The partnership will allow graduates of SUSLA’s registered nurse (RN) program to